Subscribe to our YouTube channel for more videos like this one! Learn how to protect your home, your loved ones, yourself and your belongings.

 Plus, your child will be less likely to talk to you about a problem if they feel like they have to explain the technology.

 A little research to learn how these platforms work can help you anticipate potential problems before they arise and help you better manage issues if they happen.
 A quick Google search like "How does Snapchat work?" will give you plenty of useful articles and videos that can help you become better informed.
 The better informed you are, the more you can strategize ways to stay safe from cyberbullying.

-Cyberbullies get more and more creative with each passing year, so while there's no way to foresee every tactic they might use, it's important to note a few beyond basic online harassment.
+Cyberbullies get more and more creative with each passing year.
+While there's no way to foresee every tactic they might use, it's important to note a few beyond basic online harassment:

-Once you've taken steps to understanding how social media and cyberbullying works, talk to your child about cyberbullying.
+Once you've taken steps to understand how social media and cyberbullying works, talk to your child about cyberbullying.
 Make sure they can identify cyberbullying and know what to do if they see it.

-We all know that the more tired we get, the less inhibited we are, and it’s the same for kids.
-Setting firm limits on screen time, especially when it comes to messaging and social media apps, can help stop problems before they start.
-Devices like Disney Circle make it easy to set specific bedtimes for mobile devices, control the amount of time your kids spend on certain apps, and filter out websites you don't want them to use.
+We all know that the more tired we get, the less inhibited we are.
+It's the same for kids.
+Setting firm limits on screen time, especially when it comes to messaging and social media apps at night, can help stop problems before they start.
+Devices like Circle make bullying prevention easier.
+They help you set specific bedtimes for mobile devices, control the amount of time your kids spend on certain apps, and filter out websites you don't want them to use.

 Cyberbullying might be happening on a screen, but its real-life effects aren't hard to spot if you know what to look for.
 A child affected by cyberbullying may become withdrawn, spending more time than usual attached to their phone.
 They may have strong emotional reactions when asked to put away their devices, and they may be moodier than usual.
 You may also notice them shutting down their current social media account or creating new ones and hiding their device from view when you're nearby.
 If you see any of these signs, it's time to start a conversation.